 Koh Samet and Koh Samui are two different islands; do not confuse them!
-Less famous than Thailand’s second largest island, Koh Samet (sometimes also spelled as Ko Samet or Koh Samed) was still an excellent choice for villa holidays set at the golden sands of the paradise beaches.
-If you wanted to run away from the craziness of Pattaya or Bangkok hotels, Mooban Talay Resort at the northern tip of Koh Samet island might be the closest great choice for you!
+Less famous than Thailand’s second largest island, Koh Samet (sometimes also spelled as Ko Samet or Koh Samed) is still an excellent choice for villa holidays set at the golden sands of the paradise beaches.
+If you want to run away from the craziness of Pattaya or Bangkok hotels, Mooban Talay Resort at the northern tip of Koh Samet island may be the closest great choice for you.

 Its name translating as ‘sea village’, this cozy beach hotel is a simple way to reconnect with nature

-Its name translating as “sea village”, this quiet and cozy beach hotel was a simple solution for reconnecting with nature!
-The island’s name meant cajeput, which was a tree that Samet was abundant with.
+Its name translating as “sea village”, this quiet and cozy beach hotel is a simple solution for reconnecting with nature.
+The island’s name means cajeput, which is a tree that Samet is abundant with.

-If you were choosing between various Koh Samet resorts and wanted to find the shade far away from the crowds, Mooban Talay Resort review might help you in making the final decision!
+If you are choosing between various Koh Samet resorts and want to find the shade far away from the crowds, Mooban Talay Resort review may help you in making the final decision.
 When looking for a beach hotel with the feeling of a private island, this one should enter your selection!

-One of the most valuable advantages of Mooban Talay Resort was its secluded location.
-Placed on the northwesternmost point of the T-shaped Koh Samet, the hotel was the final stop of the road.
-No traffic passing by provided certain isolation for the resort.
-There was no car noise pollution, island parties anchored on the eastern coast, and even nature here seemed less constrained.
+One of the most valuable advantages of Mooban Talay Resort is its secluded location.
+Placed on the northwesternmost point of the T-shaped Koh Samet, the hotel is the final stop of the road.
+No traffic passing by provides certain isolation for the resort.
+There is no car noise pollution, island parties anchored on the eastern coast, and even nature here seems to be less constrained.

-With a nice bay view, the “village” consisted of 21 bungalows on stilts.
+With a nice bay view, the “village” consists of 21 bungalows on stilts.
 They dispersed them on the terrain lined with old tropical trees.
-They respected nature in a way that some of those trees were growing through the roofs, decks, and pathways.
+They respected nature in a way that some of those trees are growing through the roofs, decks, and pathways.
 The developer let nature dictate the space arrangement, not the other way around!

 I stayed in one of the beachfront bungalows, a 28-square-meter room with bathroom and terrace.
 It had direct access to a long stretch of white sand called Ao Noi Na.
 Out-of-resort tourists rarely stumbled upon this beach.
 Only a garden with a thatch-roofed hammock-pavilion stood between the Gulf of Thailand warm waters and me.
 It promised some magnificent sunrises waking one up through the glass doors.